 The DLCC uses no equipment containing chlorofluorocarbons, which are known to damage the ozone layer.
-Base building and concessions-serving equipment use less-damaging hydrochlorofluorocarbons and hydrofluorocarbons, which balance potential environmental impact with desired efficiency.
+Base building and food and beverage equipment use less damaging hydrochlorofluorocarbons and hydrofluorocarbons, which balance potential environmental impact with desired efficiency.
 The DLCC's weighted average refrigerant impact per ton is 31, much less than the threshold of 100 required by the LEED for Existing Buildings: O&M rating system6.
-To date, no equipment in the building has leaked any refrigerant charge.